Browse the Guide:

 battalion called to duty during the War of 1812 and the day-to-day

 administration of a unit of the Virginia militia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2002-014.

 Residential remodeling designer in Berkeley, California.
 Papers include